 30% extra spend if shipping is free

-OK, a lot of this will come down to your courier or shipping partners, but your packaging will still cost money.
+OK, a lot of this comes down to your courier or shipping partners, but your packaging still costs money.

 Even if you are only paying 20, 30 or even 50 pence per box, over the course of a thousand orders this can add up to a significant cost.

-What is more, the size of your box can also make a big difference to your shipping costs, particularly with the introduction of volumetric (i.e. by size) shipping charges.
+What is more, the size of your box can also make a big difference to your shipping costs, particularly with the introduction of volumetric (i.e. by size) and pricing in proportion shipping charges.

 It is therefore critical that you have appropriately sized boxes for your order (or you are paying to ship fresh air or void fill such as foam and air sacks), and that this is balanced with a sensible unit price for your packaging.